Simple Secure Shell

 valid_lft forever preferred_lft forever

 .
-Now, from the client side we using ssh vikassharma@192.168.1.15
+In this way, from the client side we will use ssh vikassharma@192.168.1.15

 to connect to the remote server.